moby-codes/makers-final-project/README.md

 ## Technologies used

-For our front-end of application we have used React
+The four key technologies that make up application are MongoDB, Express, React, and Node.
+This combination in shorthand is descibed as a MERN stack.
+These are described below:

-Back End: Using Express and MongoDB as our database
+MongoDB - document database

-Testing with Jest and the react testing library
+Express(.js) - Node.js web framework
+React(.js) - a client-side JavaScript framework
+Node(.js) - the premier JavaScript web server

+Jest/React testing library - A Javascript testing framework and library

 ## initial setup